Backbase/backbase-openapi-tools/rules.md

 # InternalRuleSet

-Internal rules which exist simply for the purpose of reporting fatal errors found while attempting to parse the API specification.
+Internal rules for reporting fatal errors found while attempting to parse the API specification.
-The rules cannot be disabled or configured.
+These rules cannot be disabled or configured.

 # BoatRuleSet

-Zally also contains some additional rules enforcing aspects of the OpenAPI spec or other common sense rules that don't form part of the Zalando guidelines.
-Those addiitonal rules are documented here.
+BoatRuleSet contains the following rules from Zalando's [Zally rule set](https://github.com/zalando/zally/blob/master/server/rules.md#zallyruleset).

 ## M008: Host should not contain protocol